VivianMaiqy/Data_Science_Projects/README.md

 # [Customer Churn Rate Study](https://github.com/VivianMaiqy/Data_Science_Projects/blob/main/customer_churn_study.ipynb)
 This project is about predicting whether a customer will change telecommunications provider, something known as "churning".
 Churn rate is one the most important business metrics, which is useful when a company compares its churn rate with its growth rate.
 When the churn rate is higher than the growth rate, the company has experienced a loss in its customer base.
-  - Graphically displayed all numberical features in the data
+  - Graphically displayed all numerical features in the data
-  - Used three different machine leaning models to understand the training data
+  - Used three different machine learning models to understand the training data
     - LogisticRegression
     - RandomForestClassifier
     - GradientBoostingClassifier